Bill to replace Fannie, Freddie with new housing-loan structure

-WASHINGTON (Reuters) - The top Democrat on the U.S. House Financial Services Committee on Thursday introduced a draft proposal to abolish Fannie Mae FNMA.OB and Freddie Mac FMCC.OB and create a new lender-owned cooperative that would issue government-backed loans.
+WASHINGTON, March 27 (Reuters) - The top Democrat on the U.S. House Financial Services Committee on Thursday introduced a draft proposal to abolish Fannie Mae and Freddie Mac and create a new lender-owned cooperative that would issue government-backed loans.

 Representative Maxine Waters of California outlined a measure that challenges the more conservative approach of the panel’s chairman.
 Texas Republican Jeb Hensarling’s proposal would sharply reduce the government’s role in housing finance.